kristianfoerster/aware/README.md

 Authors: Kristian Förster, Florian Hanzer

 ## What is AWARE?
 AWARE is a simple deterministic water balance model operating at monthly time steps on a regular grid.
 It is founded upon the work of McCabe and Markstrom (2007) which combines the Thornthwaite (1948) evapotranspiration formulae and a simple soil water balance model.
 In addition, AWARE accounts for both snow and ice-melt.
 The model is written in pure Python and can, thus, easily be integrated in workflows for data analyses.
-At present, the model is used for seasonal predictions using climate model-based forecasts of anomalies (Förster et al., 2016).
+At present, the model is used for seasonal predictions using climate model-based forecasts of anomalies (Förster et al., 2016, 2018).
+The model is licensed under GPLv3 (see license file).

 ## Prerequisites and installation
 As AWARE is a pure Python implementation, it works on every computer with a Python installation (2.7, 3.5).
 In order to run properly, AWARE requires the following additional Python packages: